zezaeoh/gbox/README.md

 # gbox
-use github as storage :box:
+:inbox_tray: use github as storages :outbox_tray: